«

 With a canoe, it is a easy 3.3 km paddle north around the head of land and then west to the narrows.
 The landing for the portage at the end of the lake is a muddy bog.
 Be careful bringing the canoe ashore here.
 Optionally, bring a chain and lock to secure the canoe to a tree, as it’ll be left here for the remainder of the day.

-From the portage, it is a 2.3 km hike to the intersection with La Cloche Silhouette Trail.
+From the portage, it is a 2.3 km hike to the intersection with the La Cloche Silhouette Trail.
 Proceed west (right) on this generally well established trail for 1.6 km until it intersects with the Silver Peak side trail which will be on the left.
 Proceed south along this trail which will climb at a moderate, but steady pace for 1.9 km to the summit.

 Silver Peak is a ridge with several high points.
 The highest is nearest the trail and is marked by the footings of a fire tower which once stood on this spot.